madebyraygun/craft-block-loader/README.md

 More complex examples can extend the `ContextBlockSettings` class to change the settings on a per-block basis.
 Settings options include:
 * `fieldHandle`: The `entry` type handle inside a `matrix` or `ckeditor` fields.
 By default this is auto-generated based on the classname.
 Example: a class `RichTextBlock` will look for a `richText` handle inside your fields.
-* `blockHandle`: The handle of the matrix block this class should be paired with.
+* `templateHandle`: The handle to id each block.
+This can be any id you want to use to identify the block in your templates.
 * `eagerFields`: Whether to [load fields eagerly](https://craftcms.com/docs/5.x/development/eager-loading.html) to improve performance on related or nested elements.
 Passed as an array of field handles like `['cards.image','cards.author']`.
 * `cacheable`: Whether the results of the query should be cached (improves performance on large pages)